Welcome to ARCR

 wages for someone else.
 However, under certain conditions, one may

-immigrate through an investor status program, and ARCR can explain that
+immigrate through an investor status program.

 The National Insurance Institute, INS, was a state monopoly until